This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Washing and Towel Drying

-- Work the product through wet whiskers with warm water
+- Work the beard wash through wet hair with warm water

 Brushing and Combing